 8. Life Experiences

 Invest in life experiences over stuff.
-Experiences don’t have to be expensive or even cost you money to be memorable.
+Adventures don’t have to be expensive or even cost you money to be memorable.
 Taking a staycation, learning a new language, running a marathon, or going with your partner for dancing lessons, may seem frivolous when compared to the more practical and urgent things competing for your time.
 Yet, the rush of experiencing something amazing and new is what life is all about.

 9. Your Faith

 Although there are few subjects as controversial as people’s spiritual beliefs, the benefits they bring are not.
-There is overwhelming evidence that people who regularly engage in the search of spiritual growth and follow their faith’s guidelines — particularly those that promote healthy lifestyles — live longer, less stressful, and happier lives.
+There is overwhelming evidence that people who regularly engage in search of spiritual growth and follow their faith’s guidelines — particularly those that promote healthy lifestyles — live longer, less stressful, and happier lives.